 |Features||Class-leading 800 lumens, integrating 2nd generation Cree XM-L LED with custom TIR optics for broader beam spread and more excellent throw – Swappable Li-ion battery stick swaps on-the-fly for extended run times, charging, and low battery indicators on top of the headlight for easy reference – 8 versatile lighting modes: Med > High > Boost > Low > Steady Pulse > Day Flash > Walking > SOS; Lasts up to 22 hours on a single charge – Compact (140 g), water resistant and USB rechargeable with internal Li-Ion battery to eliminate cable clutter||System Includes: LED headlamp with internal Li-Ion battery, helmet and handlebar mounts, and USB charging cable (6-hour charge time) – Run Time: 1.5 hours on High (700 lumens), 3 hours on Medium (350 lumens), 5.5 hours on Low (200 lumens) and 18 hours on Walk (40 lumens) – One piece modular design with four light levels and flash mode – Wireless and USB rechargeable – Offers less overall mass than its predecessor for|

 |Ratings*||4.7 out of 5.0 stars||4.7 out of 5.0 stars|

-Both light are very bright and recommended as great for you.
-NiteRider Lumina 700 Light is more preferable because this light is very easy to get on and off the handlebars.
-The model also more sporty and looks good on every bike
+Both lights are very bright and recommended as great for you.
+NiteRider Lumina 700 Light is preferable because this light is effortless to get on and off the handlebars.
+The model is also more sporty and looks good on every bike.